ubereatsgoat99-arch/Blooket-hacks-personal/README.md

 # Blooket Hacks (Use for ISU students only)

 This repository contains a collection of scripts designed **totally for educational purposes (trust)** related to Blooket.
-These tools were created by Advik for personal experimentation and learning about how client-side code interacts with web applications.
+These tools were created by Advik cuz y'all mfs keep begging me for this shit and don't wanna study.

 ## ⚙️ How to Use